revbayes/revbayes.github.io/tutorials/docker/index.md

     - `-it` is for opening an interactive container.
 Docker containers can also be used to automatically run scripts and terminate when they are completed, but you will need an interactive container for this tutorial.

     - `sswiston/phylo_docker:slim_amd64` or `sswiston/phylo_docker:slim_arm64` (hardware-dependent, see above) is the name of the Docker image you want to use.

+    - `/bin/sh` tells the Docker container to open a new terminal (shell) session when it starts.

     Congrats, you are inside the Docker container!
 You should be able to access all of the programs and files in the container, and also the directory you mounted from your host machine.